textbrowser/glitch/README.md

   termination because the category's parent() object does not exist because a category is a top-level item.</li>
 <li>First Apple Silicon release.</li>
-<li>MacOS will include the Qt provided by Homebrew.
-This item will be
-  included in future release notes.</li>
 <li>LTS release!</li>
 <li>Redo / undo history panel.</li>
 <li>Serial port in the PowerPC distribution.</li>